When a business trades is has a working capital requirement, it buys goods from suppliers, holds them as inventory, and then sells them to customers.

 Forecasting Working Capital Requirements

 At any point in time a business needs to be able to estimate its working capital requirement.
-As the revenue figure is normally to hand or the first to be forecast, the simplest way to do this is to calculate the working capital requirement as a percentage of revenue.
-Dealing with each component of the working capital requirement in turn;
+With this in mind as the revenue figure is normally to hand or the first to be forecast, the simplest way to do this is to calculate the working capital as a percentage of revenue.
+Accordingly dealing with each component of the working capital requirement in turn;

-Suppose revenue is estimated to be 182,500 for the year and the business offers 45 day credit terms to its customers.
-The working capital requirement to fund accounts receivable is given as follows:
+Suppose revenue is estimated to be 182,500 for the year and the business offers 45 day credit terms to customers.
+In this case the working capital requirement to fund accounts receivable is given as follows:

 Accounts receivable = Days credit x Daily revenue Accounts receivable = 45 x 182,500 / 365 Accounts receivable = 22,500 Accounts receivable % = 22,500 / 182,500 = 12.3%

-On average, at any one time, the working capital requirement resulting from offering credit to customers will be 22,500 or 12.3% of revenue.
+In this case, on average, the working capital requirement resulting from offering credit to customers will be 22,500 or 12.3% of revenue.

-A similar calculation can be carried out to find the working capital requirement for inventory.
-Suppose the business holds 30 days inventory.
+In like manner a similar calculation can be carried out to find the working capital requirement for inventory.
+To illustrate, suppose the business holds 30 days inventory.
 As inventory is carried at cost we need to base the calculation of inventory levels on the cost of sales.
 The cost of sales can be found using the following formula:

 If for example, the gross margin percentage of the business is 40% then our inventory calculation looks like this.